-The employees identified abo e, whose regularly scheduled work week includes a Saturday and/or Sunday, shall be paid the above differential for each hour or major portion thereof (thirty (30) minutes or more) for all scheduled hours worked between 12:01 am on Saturday through 12:00 midnight on Sunday.
+Licensed Practical Nurses whose regularly scheduled work week includes a Saturday and/or Sunday, shall be paid a three dollar and seventy cents (\$3.70) per hour differential for each hour or major portion thereof (thirty (30) minutes or more) for all scheduled hours worked between 12:01 am on Saturday through 12:00 midnight on Sunday.

-Treatment Services LPN and CNA are not covered by this LOA.
+Treatment Services LPN are not covered by this LOA.

-Article 26.2C--Differential Pay Institutional Training (OSH)
+LETTER OF AGREEMENT 26.2C-19-358 Article 26.2C--Differential Pay Institutional Training (OSH)